-For ongoing problems with these insect pests, you can take preventive measures -- but it requires good timing.
-For aphids, you can spray in January -- that's when their life cycle begins.
-In case it's Cooley spruce gall adelgid, apply a dormant oil spray in late-October and early-November.
+If you see gall adelgid or aphids on your Colorado blue spruce tree, try spraying first with Neem oil.
+It's organic, and it won't hurt to see if the Neem oil can solve the problem.
+For ongoing problems with these insect pests, you can take preventive measures—but it requires good timing.
+For aphids, you can spray in January, when their life cycle begins.
+For Cooley spruce gall adelgid, apply a dormant oil spray in late-October and early-November.
 You can't spray actively growing trees because it can cause new growth to burn.

 Three primary diseases affect blue spruce and lead to dead or leafless branches: